rdkcentral/Lightning-SDK/docs/plugins/storage.md

 Storage.get(key)
 ```

-If you stored an Object, the data is automatically converted back to an Object, soyou do not have to call  `JSON.parse()`.
+If you stored an `Object`, the data is automatically converted back to an Object, so you do not have to call `JSON.parse()` yourself.

 ### remove